appsdesh/draft-deshpande-secevent-http-multi-set-push/draft-deshpande-secevent-http-multi-set-push.md

 _Figure 4: Example of SET Transmission response, ack and errors_

 In the above example, the Receiver acknowledges three of the SETs it previously received.
 There are errors reported by the Receiver for acklowledging one SET.

+### Failure Response

+In the event of a general HTTP error condition, the SET Recipient responds with the applicable HTTP Status Code, as defined in Section 6 of [RFC7231].

+When the SET Recipient detects an error parsing, or authenticating a SET transmitted in a SET Transmission Request, the SET Recipient SHALL respond with an HTTP Response Status Code of 400 (Bad Request).
+The Content-Type header field of this response MUST be `"application/json"`, and the body MUST be a UTF-8 encoded JSON [RFC8259] object containing the following name/value pairs:

+err: Error code
+description: A UTF-8 string containing a human-readable description of the error that may provide additional diagnostic information.
+The exact content of this field is implementation specific.

+Note that failure responses in this specification are not specific to any failures related to any specific SET processing.
+SET specific errors should be communicated by a success response payload defined in the {{#success-response}} Section.

+Example error codes that can indicate API level failures MAY include but not limited to:
+    - invalid_request (request is malformated)
+    - authentication_failed (authentication token provided by the Trasnmitter is expired, revoked or invalid)
+    - access_denied (The transmitter does not have adequate permissions to invoke this API call).
+    - many_sets (Transmitter included too many SETs in a single request, this is an idication for the transmitter to make a request with lower number of SETs or to comply with max SETs count that receiver published outside of this spec)

+err:
+A Security Event Token Error Code (see Section 2.4).
+description:
+A UTF-8 string containing a human-readable description of the error that may provide additional diagnostic information.
+The exact content of this field is implementation specific

+      HTTP/1.1 400 Bad Request
+      Content-Language: en-US
+      Content-Type: application/json

+      {
+        "err": "authentication_failed",
+        "description": "Access token has expired."
+      }
+    _Figure 5: Example Error Response (authentication_failed)

+Above non-normative example error response indicating that the access token included in the request is expired.

 #### Out of order delivery